Quezon, Isabela: History

-A few years after the declaration of the area as site for settlement and agricultural development, World War II broke out and the region was later placed under Japanese control, Although the extent of damage on properties and the number of lives lost during the war was nothing compared to other areas in the Philippines, early settlers of the region had difficulty rebuilding their lives after the war for they were not spared from the wrath inflicted by the members of the Kalinga tribes from the north.
+A few years after the declaration of the area as site for settlement and agricultural development, World War II broke out and the region was later placed under Japanese control.
+Early settlers had difficulty rebuilding afterwards due to attacks by Kalinga tribes from the north.

-One of those who fiercely and bravely fought the onslaught of the Kalinga was Jesus Estrada for whom a barangay was named after him.
-It was only after the government and leaders of the tribes negotiated and agreed to end hostilities that the threat to the lives of early settlers of the region was eventually dispelled.
+One of those who fought the Kalinga was Jesus Estrada for whom a barangay was named after him.
+It was only after the government and leaders of the tribes negotiated and agreed to end hostilities that the threat to settlers was eventually dispelled.

 With the attainment of peace and security in the area, the exodus of settlers to the area increased particularly in the area of Barrio Narra where the future site of Quezon is located.
-But the continued influx of new settlers into the area increased the demand for basic requirements of the local residents.
-Officials of Isabela, particularly Representative Delfin Albano of the lone district of Isabela saw the urgency and the need to create a new municipality out of Mallig.
+But the continued influx of settlers into the area increased the demand for basic requirements of residents.
+Provincial officials, particularly Representative Delfin Albano of the lone district of Isabela saw the urgency and the need to create a new municipality out of Mallig.
 House Bill No. 736 authored by Albano was later approved by the Philippine Senate and President Carlos P. Garcia in 1959 through Republic Act No. 2418.
-The name of the municipality was in honor of the last President Manuel L. Quezon who was instrumental in the development of the municipalities of Mallig and Quezon.
+The name of the municipality was in honor of the President Quezon who was instrumental in the development of the municipality.